DarrenAtherton49/UpNext/Backlog.md

 - Ability to add missing movies (e.g. random videos that aren't in the database)
 - Change detail screen overview maxLines to about 3/4 and add a 'show more' button
 - Hide bottom navigation when keyboard is open and show when keyboard is closed.
 We could do this by sending a view effect to the MainActivity whenever we know the keyboard will be opened and hide the bottom naviation menu from the main activity.
+- Add transitions for fragments, e.g. slide up when entering